HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   sql_file="types_of_variable_font.sql",
 ) }}

+So which format should you use?
+Fortunately, for developers, type designers, and browser vendors the situation is quite simple.
+Out of all variable fonts served, 99.99% use the variable `glyf` format.
+Even if you exclude Google Fonts and other font services from the calculation the number changes to a whopping 99.98%.
+Nobody is using `CFF2`.

-Our recommendation is to avoid CFF2-based variable fonts (for now, at least).
-Browsers and operating systems only recently added support for CFF2, and some browsers still don't support it.
+Our recommendation is to avoid `CFF2`-based variable fonts (for now, at least).
+Browsers and operating systems only recently added support for `CFF2`, and some browsers still don't support it.
 The only tangible benefit of using `CFF2` over `glyf` based variable fonts is the supposed file size savings, but as we've seen in the performance section this claim is dubious at best.

-So, how are people using variable fonts?
-Not surprisingly the weight axis is the most popular value used with the `font-variation-settings` property, followed by optical sizes, width, slant, italic, and grades.

 {{ figure_markup(
   image="usage-of-font-variation-settings-axes.png",